Ainaganiu/Data-Cleaning/README.md

-# Data-Cleaning
+# Data Analysis
-This is some of data that I cleaned during my training
+This is some of data that I that i analyzed during my training